Electromagnetic radiation and health: Radio and microwave frequencies

-The designation of mobile phone signals as "possibly carcinogenic to humans" by the World Health Organization (WHO) (e.g. its IARC, see below) has often been misinterpreted as indicating that some measure of risk has been observed however the designation indicates only that the possibility could not be conclusively ruled out using the available data.
+The classification of mobile phone signals as "possibly carcinogenic to humans" by the World Health Organization (WHO) — "a positive association has been observed between exposure to the agent and cancer for which a causal interpretation is considered by the Working Group to be credible, but chance, bias or confounding could not be ruled out with reasonable confidence"— has been interpreted to mean that there is very little scientific evidence as to phone signal carcinogenesis.

-In 2011, International Agency for Research on Cancer (IARC) classified mobile phone radiation as Group 2B "possibly carcinogenic" (rather than Group 2A "probably carcinogenic" nor the "is carcinogenic" Group 1).
+In 2011, the International Agency for Research on Cancer (IARC) classified mobile phone radiation as group 2B, i.e. "possibly carcinogenic," rather than group 2A ("probably carcinogenic") or group 1 ("is carcinogenic").
 That means that there "could be some risk" of carcinogenicity, so additional research into the long-term, heavy use of mobile phones needs to be conducted.
 The WHO concluded in 2014 that "A large number of studies have been performed over the last two decades to assess whether mobile phones pose a potential health risk.
 To date, no adverse health effects have been established as being caused by mobile phone use."

 Since 1962, the microwave auditory effect or tinnitus has been shown from radio frequency exposure at levels below significant heating.
 Studies during the 1960s in Europe and Russia claimed to show effects on humans, especially the nervous system, from low energy RF radiation; the studies were disputed at the time.

 In 2019, reporters from the Chicago Tribune tested the level of radiation from smartphones and found that certain models emitted more than reported by the manufacturers and in some cases more than the U.S. Federal Communications Commission exposure limit.
 It is unclear if this resulted in any harm to consumers.
 Some problems apparently involved the phone's ability to detect proximity to a human body and lower the radio power.
 In response, the FCC began testing some phones itself rather than relying solely on manufacturer certifications.

 Microwave and other radio frequencies cause heating, and this can cause burns or eye damage if delivered in high intensity, or hyperthermia as with any powerful heat source.
 Microwave ovens use this form of radiation, and have shielding to prevent it from leaking out and unintentionally heating nearby objects or people.